 In chapter eleven, Joshua turns his attention to the north.
 Once again, he finds victory at every turn (see 11.23).

 An inventory of defeated kings is given in chapter 12.

 In chapter 13, an assessment of the land yet to be taken is procured.
 The land for the two and a half renegade tribes is divvied up east of the Jordan.
 This entire debacle of these tribes was a distraction.

 Now, in chapter 14, the land west of the Jordan is portioned out for the other tribes.
 We find a special appearance of Caleb, the faithful warrior.
 For his enormous contribution to the people of God, he is given his own private allotment of land.

-The specific allotments begin in chapter 15, beginning with the tribe of Judah.
-Caleb gives his daughter away in marriage, in the old-fashioned, old-school manner: To the warrior who conquers the given target (see 15.16-17).
+The specific allotments for tribes begin in chapter 15, starting with the tribe of Judah.
+Caleb gives his daughter away in marriage, in the old-fashioned, old-school manner: to the warrior who conquers the given target (see 15.16-17).